vss2sn/advent_of_code/2021/README.md

 This folder contains solutions to each of the problems in Advent of Code 2021 in C++.

 #### Note ####
-The sample puzzles for some days (eg 12, 16) multiple sample inputs.
+- The sample puzzles for some days (eg 12, 16) multiple sample inputs.
 Edit the file before using it.
+- For simplicity the sample input for day 18 only contains  the final sample input.

 |Puzzle|C++ Solutions|Input|Sample Input|Puzzle page with solutions|
 |:---:|:---:|:---:|:---:|:---:|